NonapyC/Numerical_calculation/README.md

 My library of numerical calculation

 ## In my library...
-- I often use the *inline expansion* to optimize compiler and improve the time performance of culculation.
+- I often use the *inline expansion* to optimize the compiler and improve the time performance of culculation.

 - I often use the *template*,:
 ```